 - Stay Informed: Keep yourself updated with economic trends, market conditions, and geopolitical events that may affect your investments.
 Being informed allows you to make informed decisions.

-- Avoid Overlapping Investments: Check for potential overlaps in holdings within your portfolio.
-Sometimes, different funds may hold similar underlying assets, leading to unintended concentration.
+- Address Overlapping Investments: Check for potential overlaps in holdings within your portfolio.
+Sometimes, different funds may hold similar underlying assets, leading to undesirable concentration.

-- Avoid Emotional Decisions: Stay disciplined and avoid making impulsive decisions based on short-term market movements or emotions.
+- Manage Emotional Decisions: Stay disciplined and resist making impulsive decisions based on short-term market movements or emotions.
 Stick to your long-term investment plan.

 - Consider Tax Implications: Understand the tax implications of your investments.
 Some assets may have different tax treatments, impacting your overall returns.

 - Assess Performance: Regularly evaluate the performance of your diversified portfolio against your goals.
-Make adjustments if necessary, but avoid making changes based solely on short-term performance.
+Make adjustments if necessary, but refrain from making changes based solely on short-term performance.

-- Diversify Across Time: Don’t invest all your funds at once.
-Consider dollar-cost averaging, spreading your investments over time, to reduce the impact of market volatility.
+- Diversify Across Time: Refrain from investing all your funds at once.
+Consider dollar-cost averaging, spreading your investments over time, to mitigate the impact of market volatility.

 Stay Long-Term Oriented: Diversification is a long-term strategy.
-Avoid constantly chasing short-term trends and allow your investments to grow over time.
+Refrain from constantly chasing short-term trends and allow your investments to grow over time.